-	As part of air transport security measures, you are not allowed to bring certain items into a restricted area of an Irish airport or on board an aircraft leaving an EU airport.
+As part of air transport security measures, you are not allowed to bring certain items into a restricted area of an Irish airport or on board a plane leaving an EU airport.
 This is because these items have the potential to be used as weapons.
 The rules about air transport security are in place internationally and have become more stringent in recent years.

-If you are unsure about any security issue, or if you want to bring certain goods when flying you should contact your airline directly for advice before flying.
-Understanding which items are forbidden on board an aircraft will help you plan the contents of your baggage accordingly.
+If you are unsure about any security issue, or if you want to bring certain goods when flying, you should contact your airline directly for advice before flying.
+Understanding which items are forbidden on board a plane will help you plan the contents of your baggage accordingly.

 You cannot bring the following items into restricted areas of an airport or on board an aircraft:

-- Projectile-firing weapons – firearms, toy or replica guns, firearm parts (except telescopic sights) airguns, pellet guns, BB guns flare guns, starting pistols, bows or crossbows, arrows, harpoon guns and spear guns, slingshots and catapults
+- Firearms, toy or replica guns, firearm parts (except telescopic sights), airguns, pellet guns, BB guns, flare guns or starting pistols.

-- Trade tools - crowbars, drills and drill bits, saws, blowtorches, bolt guns, nail guns, or any tool with a blade or shaft over 6cm e.g. screwdrivers or chisels
+- Crowbars, drills and drill bits, saws, blowtorches, bolt guns, nail guns, or any tool with a blade or shaft over 6cm e.g. screwdrivers or chisels.

-- Blunt instruments – objects capable of being used to cause serious injury when used to hit including, sporting bats, clubs, batons and marital arts equipment
+- Objects capable of being used to cause serious injury when used to hit include sporting bats, clubs, batons, and marital arts equipment.

 - Any other article that could reasonably be used or adapted to cause injury to a person.